NYSED requesting flexibility to identify schools needing improvement - NewsBreak

 NYSED requesting flexibility to identify schools needing improvement

-Currently, under certain provisions of the federal ESSA, NYSED is required to report school district data from the previous school year, which qualifies them for funding if they are identified as a school for improvement.
+Currently, under certain provisions of the federal Every Student Succeeds Act (ESSA), NYSED is required to report school district data from the previous school year, which qualifies them for funding if they are identified as a school for improvement.
 NYSED is seeking to eliminate accountability indicator requirements to identify these schools as this designation in fall 2022 based on 2021-2022 school year results.

-According to Commissioner Rosa and Board of Regents Chancellor Lester W. Young Jr., this waiver is being proposed as schools are still being impacted by the COVID-19 pandemic,

 “New York’s schools continue to feel the impact of the pandemic and the unprecedented circumstances it has caused,” Chancellor Young, Jr. added.